vincentdchan/jetpack.js/README.md

 # Performance

-ZEP(release version)'s parsing performance would be nearly 1x faster than other ES parsers implemented in ES(Running on Node.js).
+ZEP(release version)'s parsing speed would be nearly 1x faster than other ES parsers implemented in ES(Running on Node.js).

+With the power of jemalloc,
-And ZEP's performance is equal to other ES parser implemented in Rust with jemalloc.
+ZEP's performance is equal to other ES parsers implemented in Rust.

 # Compatibility